robseb/rstoolsCY5/README.md

 # Author
 * **Robin Sebastian**

-*meta-rstools* and *rstools* is a project, that I have fully developed on my own.
-No companies are involved in this project.
+*meta-rstools* and *rstools* are projects, that I have fully developed on my own.
+No companies are involved in this projects.
 Today I'm a Master Student of electronic engineering with the major embedded systems.

 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:mail@robseb.de)